MDU-C2/MARC-HT25/media/Guide/Python/README.md

 # Activate the virtual environment (make sure you are in the correct folder when doing this)
 > .venv\Scripts\activate
 ```
-Now it's time to install the correct libraries, this is done by running our **requirements.txt** file
+Now it's time to install the correct libraries, this is done by running the **requirements.txt** file included in the Git repository

 ```bash
 #Run the requirements.txt file